-For the ‘costaleros’ who carry the float it’s a once in a lifetime honour to do so as the numbers wishing to be carriers far outnumbers the places available.
-Heavy rains in 2004 and 2005 caused the cancellation of many processions and grown men were left crying in the streets knowing they would never again get the opportunity to be a ‘costalero’.
+For the ‘costaleros’ who carry the float it’s a once in a lifetime honour to do so as the numbers wishing to be carriers far outnumber the places available.
+Unfortunately, there have been some years when heavy rain has caused the cancellation of many processions and grown men were left crying in the streets knowing they would never again get the opportunity to be a ‘costalero’.

 The Good Friday processions leave churches at midnight and are carried throughout the night with huge crowds following their every step.
 A particular highlight of note is around 3am when La Macarena, Seville’s most revered Virgin, reaches the official route.
 It’s usually around 6am when the gipsy (gitano) brotherhood reaches the same place.